 - Should be able to help the person with daily activities like bathing, toileting, walking, sitting up, eating, and diaper change.
 May have to help with non-nursing parts of enema, catheter-related work, and other personal activities.

 - Should know first aid.

 - Should be alert about medical problems and report them in time.

 - Should know about bedsores and know how to avoid them.

 It is preferable if attendants are trained for dementia care.
 Agencies often claim the attendant they are sending has been trained for dementia.
-But families usually have to do much more to make sure the attendant understands dementia and can handle the patient’s care.
+But families usually have to do much more to make sure the attendant understands dementia and can handle care.

 The personality of the attendant matters a lot.
 Ideally the attendant should be honest, empathetic, reliable, and responsible.
 The attendant should be alert and willing to adjust.
 An attendant with a calm and pleasant personality is better for dementia care.

 If possible, contact the families the attendant has worked for previously.
 Verify the claims and learn more about the personality of the attendant.